Typed and modular macros for OCaml

 If you want to set up an Opam switch with our version of the compiler, you must

-be aware that there is currently no working version of camlp4
+be aware that there is currently no working version of camlp4 that

 compiles with the macro compiler, but hopefully this will be fixed soon.